 The Big Riff returns for “Colour Me,” a little glammy, but full of muscle; the drive continues with “Take A Long Line,” a storming rocker featuring triple lead vocals by Ronson, Hunter and Elliott (you suspect maybe Ronson hadn’t finished the vocal tracks on that one and the other two stepped in—but however it came together, it’s a great track, with fat, raucous guitars).
 “Midnight Love” then offers a final interlude, a gentle instrumental piano ballad with Ronson again playing all instruments, before the very special treat that closes out this album.

 Ronson’s last public gig came at the 1992 Freddie Mercury Tribute Concert, where he led a rendition of “All The Young Dudes,” the Bowie song that Ziggy himself had offered to Mott The Hoople in 1972 as a much-needed lifeline, a tune that Ronson arranged for Mott and helped them turn into a hit.
-With Ronson on guitar, Hunter and Bowie on vocals, Bowie on sax, Brian May, John Deacon and Roger Taylor of Queen as the backing band, and Joe Elliott and Phil Collen from Def Leppard adding to the background vocal chorus, the tune is a virtual all-star jam, but one the works magnificently.
+With Ronson on guitar, Hunter and Bowie on vocals, Bowie on sax, Brian May, John Deacon and Roger Taylor of Queen as the backing band, and Joe Elliott and Phil Collen from Def Leppard adding to the background vocal chorus, the tune is an all-star jam, but one that works magnificently.
 It surges and billows and feels just right for the event, capturing a bit of the scene that surrounded both Bowie and Queen over the years, and featuring a group of friends who all loved Freddie and who would soon lose Ronson as well, guys who had known each other and played together many, many times over the years.
 The sense of brotherhood and affection as they power through the verses and choruses is palpable, and as fitting an epitaph for Ronson as one could ever imagine.

-Finishing up Heaven And Hull must have been emotionally difficult for Elliott and Hunter, but they got the job done, and the end result feels like every inch the album Ronson was aiming for—perhaps even more, since who knows if he would have been sentimental enough to include “All The Young Dudes” as the closer had he been around to make that choice.
+Finishing up Heaven And Hull must have been emotionally difficult for Elliott and Hunter, but they got the job done, and the end result feels like every inch the album Ronson was aiming for—perhaps even more, since who knows if he would have been sentimental enough to include “All The Young Dudes” as the closer, had he been around to make that choice.
 Rest easy, Mick—you went out a winner.